-UPDATE: December 20 2013 – Was your health insurance policy canceled?
+December 2013 – Was your health insurance policy canceled?
 If it was, you’re getting a slight reprieve since you now ill not have to pay the tax (mandate) for not purchasing qualified coverage.
 Also, you will now be eligible to buy “catastrophic” plans, that are often the cheapest option on the Exchanges.
 However, they do have very limited benefits in some areas.

 The timing is helpful since December 23rd is the deadline for securing a January 1 2014 effective date.
 Applications received after December 23rd will be issued with a February 1 effective date.
 Open Enrollment ends in the Spring, and will start over again later in the year.

-UPDATE: March 6 2014 – Open Enrollment is scheduled to end at the end of the month.
+March 2014 – Open Enrollment is scheduled to end at the end of the month.
 However, it is possible an extension will be announced (despite contrary rumors).
 For 2015, an additional 30 days was added.
 Also, it was announced by the White House that if you own an existing policy that does not meet ACA guidelines, you may keep it an additional two years.

 Annual limits for out-of-pocket costs (cost-sharing) has now been increased to $6,600 for individuals and $13,200 for families.

 June 2015 – Open Enrollment for 2016 plans begins on November 1st and continues through January 31st.Originally, the start date was going to be on November 15th.
 The extra two weeks will help consumers shop and compare policies that will likely be more expensive than 2015 prices.